 No Google Workspace data is stored, transferred, or retained outside of your account.

-Some add-ons facilitate third-party integrations, where data is transmitted only as explicitly authorized by you (see [Section 3: Third-Party Processing]).
+Some apps facilitate third-party integrations, where data is transmitted only as explicitly authorized by you (see [Section 3: Third-Party Processing]).

 Dawent may use third-party services that act as sub-processors to facilitate specific functionalities.